 Most mainstream funds offer group life and disability insurance policies to their members.
 Setting up your own SMSF will usually mean that you need separate insurance cover.
-Before closing your current super fund, ensure you have reviewed your life insurance needs and have adequate cover in place.
-We work with one of Australia’s leading life insurance specialists to make obtaining cover an efficient and affordable process.
+Before closing your current super fund, you should ensure you have reviewed your life insurance needs and have adequate cover in place.

 There are many types of insurance to consider.
 The main four types of insurance are: